 This is Sixth Form and there are significant changes to the curriculum.
 It is more flexible than students’ previous Secondary School National Curriculae and includes a lot of work carried out in the community.
 Each student’s regular costs are approximately £10.00 per week, but this does vary depending on the activities undertaken.
 The newsletter and home / school diaries will inform you of what is needed.
 Parental consents will always be sought prior to higher expenditure.
 All contributions are voluntary and no student will be excluded from an activity because of financial constraints.

-If your son or daughter is absent through illness, please let us know as soon as is possible.
-There is a 24 hr answer phone and messages left early help us to sort out daily arrangements, staffing etc. When your son/daughter returns to school please inform us of the reasons for absence.
+If your son or daughter is absent through illness please let us know, as soon as possible, by calling the Harding House office number.
+Out of school hours, a message can be left on the answerphone; messages left early help us to sort out daily arrangements, staffing etc. When your son/daughter returns to school please inform us of the reasons for absence.

-Please try to arrange medical appointments outside the school day, but if this is not possible, please let us know as soon as possible.
+Please try to arrange medical appointments outside the school day, but if this is not possible, please let us know in advance.
 It may be that we are intending to be out of school at the time that you hope to pick up your son / daughter, and arrangements need to be made.

 If your son/daughter is taken ill at school, we will take appropriate action or phone and ask you to collect them.
 Please ensure that all your contact numbers are kept up to date.
 This is especially important in an emergency situation.

 Students have a choice of either a packed lunch or school dinner.

 The cost of lunch is £2.25 per day.
 Payment can either be made in advance for the week (£11.25) on a Monday morning or, if you would prefer, you can pay for the whole of the half term in advance.

 An administration charge of £2.00 will be made for each letter or telephone call the school has to generate to individual parents informing them of outstanding dinner money.